 In 2010 his editing and production work for the animated short film "Tales from the Afternow: Little Rocks" won him several awards including Best Audio Design at the Vancouver Short Film Festival and Best Animation Science Fiction at the Dragon*Con Independent Short Film Festival in Atlanta, Georgia.
 Also, he was editor and sound designer on the Japanese language film "Chishio" which garnered both the Audience Choice Award and Best Cinematography award at Bloodshots 2012.

-His current projects include editing and producing the feature documentary "A Perfect 14", the ambitious sci-fi short "Rachael's Mutt" as well as editing the feature documentary "No Way Out" about long term drug users living in Vancouver's Downtown Eastside.
+His current projects include editing and producing the feature documentary "A Perfect 14" and the ambitious sci-fi short "Rachael's Mutt".